 As you get ready to unleash this new gear, it’s a good time to learn some new skills or brush up on old knowledge.
 Here’s a quick rundown of photography tips, plus some hints for choosing and displaying photographs to show off your work.

 The first thing you should do is learn what your camera can do.
 If you bought the same brand as you’ve previously owned, some features may be similar.
 Still, you invested in a new camera for what it can do, so make sure you get the most out of it.
 Some people can happily sit down with the manual and read through it from front to back.
 Others prefer to alternate between reading the manual and trying out different features during a shooting session.

 As a way to experiment with your new toy, veteran commercial photographer Chris Davis suggests venturing away from automatic settings.
 “First shoot a picture in automatic, taking note of the aperture and shutter settings,” says Davis.
 “Then experiment with changing the setting in manual mode, trying to keep the exposure consistent.
 This can lead to interesting effects and change the image in unexpected ways.”

 Subject Choice and Composition

-The most basic rule of composition is the “rule of three,” which instructs the photographer to divide their frame up into thirds both horizontally and vertically, and take note of the places where the lines intersect.
+The most basic rule of composition is the “rule of three,” which instructs you to divide your frame up into thirds both horizontally and vertically, and take note of the places where the lines intersect.
 The eye naturally gravitates to those intersection points in a photograph, so try to put the most important element of your shot at one of them.
 This is a good guideline to follow for most shots, but you should never be afraid to break the “rule” and see what happens.
-Also pay attention to color, shadow, and natural lines in your shots.
+Also pay attention to color, shadow and natural lines in your shots.
 Any of these elements can be used to emphasize or distract, depending on what you want your picture to capture and how.

 Display Your Work